 Chris Gribble, Chief Executive, Writers’ Centre Norwich

-Leading the way for literature in the UK, the International Centre for Writing supports inspiration, enjoyment, understanding and transformation through creative writing, reading, translation and education in a world class literary city.
+Leading the way for literature in the UK, the National Centre for Writing supports inspiration, enjoyment, understanding and transformation through creative writing, reading, translation and education in a world class literary city.

 For a visualisation of the completed building please see:

-Find out more about the International Centre for Writing
+Find out more about the National Centre for Writing

 Other UNESCO Projects